How Understanding Forecast Uncertainty Resolves the Explainability Problem in Machine Learning Models: Introduction

 \section{Introduction}

-The explainability problem in machine learning models has become increasingly important as complex algorithms are deployed in critical decision-making applications.
-Particularly in loan underwriting situations, regulatory concerns about explainability have been a direct drag on adoption.
-Even though the academic literature on credit risk modeling for loan underwriting is quite extensive \cite{breeden2021survey}, live deployments are comparatively sparse.
-Traditional approaches to model interpretability often rely on creating local linear models based on nearby data points to understand dominant attributes in predictions \cite{thuy2024explainability,mehdiyev2024quantifying,SALVI2025105846}.
-However, this approach becomes unstable near high-curvature regions and discontinuities in the objective function.
-This has led to a general criticism of machine learning models being inherently unexplainable \cite{lipton2018mythos}, or to the creation of linearized alternatives \cite{caruana2015intelligible,nori2019interpretml} with apparently greater explainability.
+The explainability problem in machine learning has become increasingly important as complex algorithms are deployed in critical decision-making applications.
+In loan underwriting, regulatory concerns about explainability have been a direct drag on adoption of nonlinear models.
+Even though the academic literature on credit risk modelling is extensive \cite{breeden2021survey}, deployments of machine learning models continue to be debated.
+Traditional approaches to model interpretability rely on local linear models built from nearby data points \cite{ribeiro2016should}.
+This approach becomes unstable near high-curvature regions and discontinuities, leading to a general criticism that machine learning models are inherently unexplainable \cite{lipton2018mythos}, or that interpretable models should be used in their place \cite{caruana2015intelligible,nori2019interpretml,rudin2019stop}.

 In the quest for explainability to meet regulatory requirements, machine learning deployments rarely consider forecast uncertainty.
-Unlike the linear models with which business teams are accustomed, nonlinear models can have dramatically varying forecast uncertainty.
-In fact, the great power of machine learning models is in finding pockets of predictability within the state space, which implies that there are regions of lower or no predictability.
+Unlike the linear models with which business teams are accustomed, nonlinear models can have dramatically varying forecast uncertainty across the feature space.
+The power of machine learning is in finding pockets of predictability, which implies that regions of low predictability also exist.

-When taken together, machine learning models do not have an explainability problem.
-This paper shows that there is a general correspondence between explanatory stability and forecast uncertainty.
-When the forecast is poor, the explanatory power is low.
-This should not be surprising, but it makes clear that the use of machine learning models has been flawed, not the models themselves.
-When a forecast is generated, the first test should be of the forecast uncertainty, not the explanation.
-If the forecast uncertainty is unusably high, then no explanation is needed.
-The explanatory problem in machine learning is actually a user problem.
-When there is no forecast, there is no point is asking what drives this forecast.
+This paper shows that machine learning models do not have an explainability problem.
+They have a user problem.
+A general correspondence exists between explanatory stability and forecast uncertainty.
+Weak forecasts have unreliable explanations.
+When a forecast is generated, the first test should be of the forecast uncertainty, not of the explanation.
+If the uncertainty is too high, no explanation is needed, because the forecast cannot be used.